Andreas K Athienitis, Eng., PhD, FCAE, FASHRAE, FIBPSA

 - Test of novel concepts in a large scale solar simulator – environmental chamber laboratory; this unique laboratory enables testing of solar systems and advanced building envelope components under simulated sunlight and exterior temperatures in the range -40 C to 60 C. This internationally unique lab includes a large scale solar simulator.

 Major research facilities of my team are the Solar-Daylighting lab on the 16th floor of the EV building and the newly built Solar simulator – Environmental Chamber Laboratory.
-The Solar-Daylighting lab and its adjacent atrium as well as the roof of EV and BE will be used for many unique projects of the Network.
+The Solar-Daylighting lab and its adjacent atrium as well as the roof of EV and BE is used for many unique projects.
 A variety of equipment has been acquired, including solar instruments, infrared camera, particle image velocimetry system and heat flow meters.
-Our lab also includes an artificial sky (3 x 3 x 3 m) facility.

 Dr. Athienitis and his students played a key role in the design of the EcoTerra - an innovative solar house built under the EQuilibrium housing demonstration program conducted by CMHC.
 The house includes roof building-integrated photovoltaic/thermal (BIPV/T) systems designed by Athienitis and his students.
 Simulation models for research, design and control, as well as innovative whole-house energy systems aimed at achieving net-zero annual energy consumption have been developed.
 These systems integrate our BIPV/T designs with existing technologies such as passive solar and ground source heat pumps.
 A BIPV/T roof based on concepts and designs developed by our group was built as a complete prefabricated module in the factory of our partner Alouette Homes, who received the "Reconnaissance - Recherche et développement en habitation" award of the Quebec Construction Association in 2008 with special mention of our team’s role in the research.
 This is the first time that a complete roof section is built as a hybrid solar-thermal and electricity generating system (BIPV/T roof), complete with wiring, ducting and ready for assembly with other building modules.

-The most recent demonstration project involving a full scale facade-integrated BIPV/T system at the JMSB building of Concordia University received much international attention, including a special program on Discovery Channel.
-It is the world’s first fully functional architecturally integrated BIPV/T façade to use high efficiency distributed air inlet technology.
+Another recent demonstration project of our team involves a full scale facade-integrated BIPV/T system at the JMSB building of Concordia University, which received much national and international attention, including a special program on Discovery Channel.

 Selected recent refereed journal papers and books